Reading Time: 4 minutes

 These are the factors most commonly associated with drug abuse and, eventually, addiction.
 An individual who chooses to abuse drugs, either because they are available to them, because they want to feel good or feel better than usual, or because they are curious about the effects, will be more likely to become addicted to the drug’s effects if they have one or more of these +common risk factors.
 But how does success factor into this?

 Other Factors Associated with Drug Abuse and Addiction

 From these factors, it is difficult to say that prosperous people are more likely to abuse drugs or to become addicted to them.
-In fact, it may be seem true that individuals who are denied success are more likely to abuse drugs and eventually become addicts.
-But there are a number of personality traits, according to David Linden, PhD, that successful people like CEOs share with addicts (Forbes).
+It may seem true that individuals who are denied success are more likely to abuse drugs and eventually become addicts.
+But there are some personality traits, according to David Linden, Ph.D., that successful people like CEOs share with addicts.

 These factors include:

 - A strong success drive

 - Novelty- or adventure-seeking

 Linden believed the same brainwork used to strive for success is also used to abuse substances.
 Because these different personality types share so many of the same traits, it is very likely that a prosperous person may begin to abuse drugs and become addicted to them, rather than decide they want to quit.
 There is also a theory that many successful people also experience trauma at a young age that fuels their drive to become great; this is also a factor that affects many addicts.

 Another factor that may cause certain individuals to abuse drugs is the desire to excel at work or school.
 People striving to achieve success may start using a substance to give themselves an “edge.”

 Therefore, it can be considered that both factors associated with success and lack of success can cause an individual to abuse drugs and eventually become addicted to them.
 But who is more likely to do so: successful people or unsuccessful people?